Brad Goskowicz, Chief Executive Officer

 In his free time, Brian enjoys all the outdoor activities Minnesota has to offer.

-Aaron Fisk has been the Vice President of Human Resources at Microbiologics since 2015.
+Aaron Fisk has been with Microbiologics since 2015.
 Prior to Microbiologics, Aaron led the Human Resources efforts at Automotive Parts Headquarters, a regional automotive parts wholesale and retail business, for over ten years.
 Aaron is a licensed attorney in the state of Minnesota.
 He received an undergraduate degree from University of Wisconsin-La Crosse, a Juris Doctorate from the University of Minnesota, and an MBA from Saint Cloud State University.

 Aaron serves as Secretary of the Board of the United Way of Central Minnesota and is an elder at the Living Way Church.
 Outside of work, Aaron enjoys playing drums, downhill skiing, soccer and spending time with his lovely wife and two wonderful kids.